-If you have specific dietary requirements they will continue to be met by the school's catering team, regardless of whether you are having a cooked lunch in the refectory, or a packed-lunch.
+If you have specific dietary requirements they will continue to be met by the school's catering team.

 What are the plans for the end of the school day?

 As usual, the school day will finish with tutor-time in your form-room.
 The normal school day ends at 4.20pm but, in order to reduce congestion of many pupils walking to the car-parks at the same time, we have allocated optional staggered departure times for each age-group.
 These optional departure times are: